A 'happy and devoted' wife and grandmother took her life after walking into the River Thames, an inquest has heard.

 In a report by her GP, Tracy had been diagnosed with depression years earlier and was prescribed medication for her mental health.

-The coroner heard that this may have been due to bereavement and the death of her parents.
+The coroner heard that this may have been caused by the death of her parents.

 Mr Wade said: “In 2023, she visited her GP who noted that she had been feeling low for around six to twelve months despite having a granddaughter